flexera-public/policy_templates/cost/flexera/cco/scheduled_report_markupsdowns/README.md

 # Scheduled Report with Markups & Markdowns

-## What it does
+## What It Does

-This Policy Template leverages the the RightScale cost APIs to import Cloud vendor services import service costs and add a markup or markdown by category.
+This Policy Template leverages the the Flexera Cloud Cost Optimization APIs to import Cloud vendor services import service costs and add a markup or markdown by category.

-## Prerequisites

-- As this policy invokes the RightScale APIs, the user invoking the policy must have access to the Optima module and and components.

-## Categories

-For a detailed explanation regarding categories and their mapping to the different cloud service please check the following link: [RightScale categories](https://helpnet.flexerasoftware.com/Optima/#helplibrary/RightScale_generated_Cost_Dimension__Category.htm#)
+For a detailed explanation regarding categories and their mapping to the different cloud service please check the following link: [Flexera Cloud Cost Optimization categories](https://docs.flexera.com/flexera/EN/Optima/costdimcat.htm#optimabilling_2682776915_1151644)

 ## Cost Metrics